rwmoskaluk/Udactiy_CARND_Project_3_Traffic_Sign_Classifier/README.md

 | 0.13	      			| Speed Limit 120km/h					 				|
 | 0.08				    | Keep Right     							|

-Otherwise for the other 4 signs the softmax probabilities were very close to 1.
+Otherwise for the other 3 signs the softmax probabilities were very close to 1, and the traffic signals sign was around **80%** with **20%** as General Caution.
 The image below shows how certain the model was with each new German sign from Google street view.

 ![alt text][image9]